aaron-rai/changelog-generator/README.md

 #123
 JIRA-456
 ```
+> [!CAUTION]

-> **Important:** The PR template **must** include the sections "Client-Facing Changes", "Internal Changes", and "Target Version" for the changelog generator to work properly.
+> The PR template **must** include the sections "Client-Facing Changes", "Internal Changes", and "Target Version" for the changelog generator to work properly.

 ### Step 2: Add Workflow File